sonata-nfv/son-editor/README.md

 ## Development

 To contribute to the development of the SONATA editor, you may use the very same development workflow as for any other SONATA Github project.
 That is, you have to fork the repository and create pull requests.
-Moreover, all discussions regarding the SONATA schemas take place on Github, and NOT on the wiki.

 #### Contributing

-You may contribute to the schema files similar to other SONATA (sub-) projects, i.e. by creating pull requests.
-However, since changes in the schema file may affect several other tools and projects, the pull requests might be discussed on the mailing list before it is merged to the master branch.
+You may contribute to the editor similar to other SONATA (sub-) projects, i.e. by creating pull requests.

 ---
 #### Lead Developers